On Polynomial Multiplication in Chebyshev Basis: Abstract

 \section{Abstract}

-In a recent paper Lima, Panario and Wang have provided a new method to multiply polynomials in Chebyshev basis which aims at reducing the total number of multiplication when polynomials have small degree.
-Their idea is to use Karatsuba's multiplication scheme to improve upon the naive method but without being able to get rid of its quadratic complexity.
-In this paper, we extend their result by providing a reduction scheme which allows to multiply polynomial in Chebyshev basis by using algorithms from the monomial basis case and therefore get the same asymptotic complexity estimate.
-Our reduction allows to use any of these algorithms without converting polynomials input to monomial basis which therefore provide a more direct reduction scheme then the one using conversions.
-We also demonstrate that our reduction is efficient in practice, and even outperform the performance of the best known algorithm for Chebyshev basis when polynomials have large degree.
-Finally, we demonstrate a linear time equivalence between the polynomial multiplication problem under monomial basis and under Chebyshev basis.
+In a recent paper, Lima, Panario and Wang have provided a new method to multiply polynomials expressed in Chebyshev basis which reduces the total number of multiplication for small degree polynomials.
+Although their method uses Karatsuba's multiplication, a quadratic number of operations is still needed.
+In this paper, we extend their result by providing a complete reduction to polynomial multiplication in monomial basis, which therefore offers many subquadratic methods.
+Our reduction scheme does not rely on basis conversions and we demonstrate that it is efficient in practice.
+Finally, we show a linear time equivalence between the polynomial multiplication problem under monomial basis and under Chebyshev basis.